Heading into the weekend, it won't all be sunshine and warm daytime temperatures

 This weekend we will be watching shifting winds and shifting temperatures.

-Today starts out chilly, with a breeze as sunrise temperatures will be around 50°.
-Expect sunny skies and westerly winds between 8-16 mph.
+Saturday starts out chilly, with a breeze as sunrise temperatures will be around 50°.
+Expect sunny skies and warm westerly winds between 8-16 mph.
 Temperatures will top out in the mild mid to low 70s.
-Furthermore, the winds will push milder temperatures all the way to the beach.
+Furthermore, the winds will push milder temperatures all the way to the beach early Saturday.

 Saturday night turns cool with temperatures heading down to around 50° under clear skies.